ManojDevelper/Archimedis/src/data/Formulations/ffacility.md

             id: 3,
             Ffacilityblockid: "StabilityChamber",
             Ffacilityname: "Stability Chamber",
-            Ffacilitydesc: "Stability studies are conducted by the analytical research and development team for their new developed products encompassing the following conditions:",
+            Ffacilitydesc: "The crux of the stability studies performed.
+This forms the cradle where various environmental conditions are artificially created to which the medicines might be exposed.
+They are useful in providing insights to the atmospheric conditions by accelerating the exposure and any adverse effects they may cause.",
             ffacilitypic: "../assets/fp2_c10.png",
           },
         ],